(Updated November 2020)

 After the announcement there followed a debate about what a ‘small’, ‘medium and large’ business actually meant, and initially the Government gave no guidance on this.

 However, on 11th July 2019, the Government published the draft legislation, which clarified this point.
-Secondary legislation was published at the end of January 2020.
+Secondary legislation to enforce this was published at the end of January 2020.

-So, it is now clear that the definition of a ‘small’ company will be determined by the existing Companies Act statutory definition.
+So, the definition of a ‘small’ company will be determined by the existing Companies Act statutory definition.

-So where the ‘client’ company satisfies 2 of more of the following requirements they will be deemed as ‘small’ and outside of this reform (i.e. not affected – so the Contractor will continue to make his/her ’employment status’ determination, and the Client will not have to):
+So where the ‘client’ company satisfies 2 of more of the following requirements they will be deemed as ‘small’:

 - an annual turnover of not more than £10.2 million